wanglinqi123/MetaRef/README.md

-# MetaRef：A pipeline for constructing reference genomes for large cohort-specific metagenome compression
+# MetaRef: A pipeline for constructing reference genomes for large cohort-specific metagenome compression

 ## 1 Introduction